SBCURLEY/ci-assessment/README.md

 **6. requirements.txt**

-This folder contains any dependent installations
+This folder contains any dependent installations.
 <br><br>

 **7. `weather.ipynb`**

-Please refer to the Jupyter notebook for detailed explanations of each task
+Please refer to the Jupyter notebook for detailed explanations of each task.

-- Table of Contents
+- Table of Contents:

     - Description